vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/vedAnta-kArikAvalI/sarva-prastutiH/01_pratyaxa-nirUpaNam.md

 <details><summary>English</summary>

 12. Vibhava forms are told as innumerable consti- tuting Matsya (Fish) and so on.
-Is'vara abides in every things else as Antaryāmin (Inner Ruler).
+Iśvara abides in every things else as Antaryāmin (Inner Ruler).
 </details>

 <details open><summary>विश्वास-प्रस्तुतिः</summary>